-These may be stable /touring boats, such as provided under the Explore Rowing programme, or any other stable boat types according to availability, type of event and the experience of the crews.
+These may be any stable /touring boats, according to availability, type of event and the experience of the crews.

 13-6 Types of Event

 Organisers should try to ensure, so far as is practicable, that racing is between competitors of similar competence.